skip to content

 The aim of the survey is to understand: 1) current physical activity practices in Long-Term Care (e.g., types of programs and supports, who receives physical activity supports, volume and intensity of physical activity); and 2) recommendations for physical activity implementation in Long-Term Care.

-In Ontario, most Long-Term Care residents do not receive adequate physical activity despite benefits to physical function and falls risk.
-Since there are no specific policies or guidelines related to provision of physical activity, we are gathering the perspectives of Physiotherapist or assistants.
+In Ontario, most residents in Long-Term Care (LTC) do not receive adequate physical activity programming despite benefits to physical function and falls risk.
+There are no specific policies or guidelines related to provision of physical activity.

 Contact Grace Liu grace.liu@uwaterloo.ca if you are interested in participating.